 While this may sound a little overwhelming, I think it’s actually good news for smaller local businesses.
 Because search is starting to become more localized, I think local companies finally have a real chance of competing with their larger counterparts.
 But there are a couple of things that you need to start focusing on.

 First, I would start to invest in local search.

-By competing locally, and targeting higher converting keywords you now have a real chance of beating out the big guys and obtaining that illusive number one spot.
-By focusing on local search, you can take a high value keyword like “shoes” and have a fairly good chance at dominating that results page.
+By competing locally, and targeting higher converting keywords you now have a real chance of beating out the big guys and obtaining that elusive number one spot.
+By focusing on local search, you can take a high-value keyword like “shoes” and have a fairly good chance of dominating that results page.